Scaphyglottis: Taxonomic history

 The genus was published by Eduard Friedrich Poeppig and Stephan Ladislaus Endlicher in 1835.
 In 1960, Robert Louis Dressler designated Fernandezia graminifolia Ruiz & Pavon, now known as Scaphyglottis graminifolia, to be the type species.
 The generic epithet comes from the Greek skaphe, concave or hollow, and glotta, tongue, in reference to the shape of the floral labellum.

 This definition of Scaphyglottis was unclear for a long time.
 There is a large group of species clearly belonging to the genus, such as the now defunct three small genera Tetragamestus, Leaoa, and Hexadesmia, which were brought into synonymy decades ago.
 In 1993, a review of Scaphpyglottis was published which did not include a complete synonymy, but which was nevertheless useful in clarifying many of the species in the genus.

 Many of the species belonging to Scaphyglottis before the unification are also confusing and variable, forming various complexes of reproductively isolated groups that seem morphologically identical.

-Synonymy—A confusing and controversial subject
+Synonymy

 In 2004, several other genera were brought into synonymy with Scaphyglottis as the concept is used today:

 Hexadesmia This genus containing 27 species was described by Adolphe-Théodore Brongniart in 1843.
 It consisted of several different species separated from Scaphyglottis because the flowers had six pollinia instead of four.
 Because all of these species are in the basal clade of Scaphyglottis, six pollinia seems likely to be the ancestral condition of Scaphyglottis.
 Several other authors, including Schlechter and Reichenbach, placed additional species in Hexadesmia.